jayp822/head-and-wc-implementation-in-C/README.md

 !!!
 Jay is in Hao Peng's 2:20 TTH class and Quincy is in Hao Peng's 3:55 TTH class.

 Compiliation Instructions: In order to compile use the make command and to run use the ./head or ./wc command line argument.
+To clean the program use make clean.

 Group Members contribution:
 Quincy worked on the wc.c file and implemented the code though the instructions given in the p2.pdf.